iotubeproject/ioTube/.github/ISSUE_TEMPLATE/iotube-new-token-submission.md

 * [ ] add a subfix denoting the source blockchain (```_b``` for bsc, ```_m``` for matic) (Bridge Option 2)
 * [ ] other, please specify:

+## Verification of the token

+Please provide the verification of your token in one of the following ways.

+* [ ] Token address on your website.
+Please specify the link.
+* [ ] CMC / Coingecko profile link with token contract address and link to website/social